MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 [void]$arrayList.Add($item)
 ```

-Assignment to `$null` or casting to `[void]` are roughly equivalent and should generally be
+Assignment to `$null` or casting to `[void]` are roughly equivalent and should be preferred where
-preferred where performance matters.
+performance matters.

 ```powershell
 $arrayList.Add($item) > $null
 ```

-File redirection to `$null` is nearly as good as the previous alternatives, most scripts would never
+File redirection to `$null` is nearly as fast as the previous alternatives, most scripts would never
 notice the difference.
 Depending on the scenario, file redirection does introduce a little bit of
 overhead though.